darky/glerd/README.md

 ```

 This reads Gleam source files in the `src` directory of a project and creates
-a `gleam_gen.gleam` output file containing metadata for each of the Records in
+a `glerd_gen.gleam` output file containing metadata for each of the Records in
 those files.

 ## Example output